 DEUTSCH: You said 30 people murdered within two years after you …

 CROWLEY: Within two years there were 30 people murdered within two blocks of my house.
 I was keeping a loose count; “Oh, there’s another one.
 That must be 18.
 There’s another one two blocks away, that must be 19.”
 Then Jim Myers wrote an article for Atlantic Magazine called “On the Death of 30 of my neighbors.”
 So we had the same count; we had never talked to each other about it.
 I remember seeing bodies at either end of my street.
 One of them was a drug dealer—it was all drug dealers killing each other, so there was a certain amount of … you didn’t feel unsafe, because it wasn’t random killing, it was drug dealers killing each other.

 DEUTSCH: What kind of drugs was it?

 CROWLEY: I suppose it was crack; I’m not sure.
-I used to walk to work, and one of the houses along, I guess it was 14th Street was the drug dealer’s house, and they would sit outside and they’d say Hello, and I’d be walking the dog, (I had a dog by then) I got my first Saint Bernard.
+I used to walk to work, and one of the houses along, I guess it was 14th Street, was the drug dealer’s house.
+They would sit outside and they’d say Hello, and I’d be walking the dog.
+I had a dog.
+By then I got my first Saint Bernard.

 END OF TAPE 1/SIDE 1